-This booklet is a summary of the benefits offered under the AFL Hotel and Restaurant Workers Health and Welfare Plan (the Plan).
+This booklet is a summary of the benefits offered to Retiree participants and their eligible dependents under the AFL Hotel and Restaurant Workers Health and Welfare Trust Plan (the Plan).
 The provisions of this booklet are not intended to alter or extend the terms of the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund or the Plan as established in the Trust Fund documents, including the AFL Hotel and Restaurant Workers Health and Welfare Trust Agreement, the Plan Documents, and rules and regulations adopted by the Board of Trustees.
 Your benefit rights will be determined according to the terms of the Trust Fund and the Plan.
 In the case of any conflict between this booklet and the formal Trust Fund documents, the Trust Fund documents will govern.